ZoraizQ/physcov_airsim_drone/README.md

 ### if you get a BufferError: Existing exports of data: object cannot be re-sized on the console, reset the drone and re run drone_lidar.py

+## note on hardware requirements: AirSim runs using unreal engine and can be hardware intensive, the system requires at least 8GB of RAM and a graphics card with at least 4GB of VRAM.
+To obtain the best results without a dedicated GPU, please use the Blocks environment provided by airsim as this has a minimal hardware footprint.